laymonage/base/content/about.md

 title: About Me
 ---

 Hi, I'm Sage.
 I build up and break down stuff in the open.
-Recently, I finished my Computer Science study at Universitas Indonesia.
-Now, I work full-time as a Software Engineer at [GudangAda][gudangada].
+After studying Computer Science at Universitas Indonesia, I worked as a software engineer at GudangAda.
+Now, I'm freelancing as an open source software developer while preparing for my next step in life.

 I enjoy using Django and I have made some contributions to it.
 During [Google Summer of Code][gsoc] 2019, I implemented a [`JSONField`][jsonfield] feature